 “Instrumental hip hop sucks.
 Ban it forever.”
 SF Weekly editor Philip Mlynar doesn’t fear the use of hyperbole to express why his eardrums shiver when he listens to instrumental hip hop.
 It’s “the banal meandering stepchild of hip hop”; “sample-based Chinese water-torture.”
 For many of our readers that’s musical blasphemy.
 Same to us, because for this “snooze-inducing form of music” you can wake us up any time.

 Within the past two decades, producers have unchained themselves from the redundant stereotype that they exist solely to make beats for rappers.
-Throughout time producers evolved from ‘blue collar workers for rappers’ to independent crate digging composers.
-Producers such as DJ Krush, DJ Shadow, and DJ Cam paved the way for stand-alone instrumentals with the rise of trip-hop in the mid-90s.
+Throughout time producers evolved from ‘blue-collar workers for rappers’ to independent crate-digging composers.
+Producers such as DJ Krush and DJ Shadow paved the way for stand-alone instrumentals with the rise of trip-hop in the mid-90s.
 A slow evolution followed that period up until masterminds like Nujabes and Madlib showed that producers no longer need rappers to shine.
 They’ve shown that a beat is not dependent on rap.
 The seed of the repetitive 16-bar structure of a beat has grown and flourished in to a brand new prosperous branch of hip hop culture: instrumental hip hop.

 Nowadays instrumental hip hop is the fruitful musical fertilizer for eclectic experiments, with the current so-called “glitch-hop” trend and Japanese beat scene as prime examples.
 Producers no longer need rappers to make art.